Female tent camper walking dog on leash

 • Extreme physical weakness

-• Bubonic plague: painful swelling under the arms and groin.
+• Bubonic plague: painful swelling under the arms and groin

-• Septicemic plague: central nervous system signs, bloody urine and saliva, and red splotching of the skin.
+• Septicemic plague: central nervous system signs, bloody urine and saliva, and red splotching of the skin

 Tularemia

-Tularemia is a fatal bacterial disease (Francisella tularensis bacterium) of rabbits/hares, beavers and other rodents that can spread to humans and other species.
-Infection is usually transmitted through ticks, biting flies, fleas (or other blood-sucking arthropods) or by breathing in infectious droplets from soil or contaminated water.
-Infections can be fatal in humans and domestic animals if not detected and treated promptly.
-Contact your physician immediately if you feel ill or develop skin lesions following contact with wild animals, ticks, fleas, or other biting insects.
+Infections can be fatal if not detected and treated promptly.
+Contact your physician immediately if you feel ill or develop skin lesions following contact with wild animals, fleas, flies, other biting insects or ticks.

 • Multiple sick or dead rabbits or rodents (including beavers)